Dominic of Silos: Veneration

 Dominic's relics were translated to the monastery church on 5 January 1076.
 Churches and monasteries were dedicated to him as early as 1085.
 His annual feast day is celebrated on 20 December.

 Patronage

 The mother of the better-known Saint Dominic of Guzmán, the Blessed Joan of Aza, is said to have prayed at his shrine before she was able to conceive the son she named for him.
 That son would grow up to found the Dominican Order.
 Dominic's special patronage thus became connected with pregnancy, and until the establishment of the Second Spanish Republic in 1931, his abbatial crozier was used to bless the queens of Spain, and was placed by their beds when they were in labor.

-St. Dominic of Silos is patron saint of prisoners, pregnant women, and shepherds.
+St. Dominic of Silos is the patron saint of prisoners, pregnant women, and shepherds.

 Legacy

 The noted 13th-century priest and poet, Gonzalo de Berceo, wrote an account of his life.

-In the 19th century Silos became a monastery in the Benedictine Congregation of Solesmes, and is notable for its fine double Romanesque cloisters, extensive library, and recordings of Gregorian chant.
+In the 19th century, Silos became a monastery in the Benedictine Congregation of Solesmes, and is notable for its fine double Romanesque cloisters, extensive library, and recordings of Gregorian chant.